113ll3/Ibmclouddocscli/plugins/bx_vpn/index.md

 The instructions that follow are for working with the {{site.data.keyword.Bluemix_notm}} CLI plug-in.
 To use the plug-in with the Cloud Foundry (cf) CLI plug-in, see [VPN CLI plug-in for cf CLI](../vpn/index.html).

-The information that follows lists all commands that are supported by VPN plug-in for Bluemix CLI and includes their names, options, usage, prerequisites, descriptions, and examples.
+The information that follows lists all commands that are supported by VPN plug-in for {{site.data.keyword.Bluemix_notm}} CLI and includes their names, options, usage, prerequisites, descriptions, and examples.
 See [Extend your Bluemix command line interface](../../index.html#cli_bluemix_ext) on how to install the vpn plug-in.

 **Note:** *Prerequisites* list which actions are required before using the command.
 Prerequisites might include one or more of the following actions:
 <dl>